-9.2 (1) A document may be submitted for filing by -

-- (a) delivering it at the Registry or a sub-Registry to a person authorised to receive it at a time when the Registry or sub-Registry, as the case may be, is open; - (b) posting it to the Registry; - (c) sending it by facsimile to the number designated for the purpose by the Registrar, or - (d) the method of internet filing described in rule 9.4 or any other electronic means approved by or under these Rules. - Subject to sub-rules (3) and (4), a document submitted in accordance with sub-rule (1) is filed on the day on which it is received at the Registry or where appropriate, a sub-Registry. - (3) Subject to sub-rule (4), if a document submitted for filing in accordance with subrules (1) (b), (c) or (d) is received at the Registry when the Registry is closed, the document is deemed to be filed as soon as the Registry is next open. - (4) Notwithstanding sub-rules (2) and (3), where a fee is to be paid, a document is not to be treated as filed until - - (a) the fee is paid, or - (b) an undertaking to pay the fee acceptable to the Registrar is received.
+- 9.2 (1) A document shall be submitted for filing by the method described in rule 9.4 or any other electronic means approved by or under these Rules. - (2) In exceptional cases a document may be submitted for filing by - - (a) delivering it at the Registry or a sub-Registry to a person authorized to receive it at a time when the Registry or sub-Registry, as the case may be, is open; or - (b) sending it by facsimile to the number designated for the purpose by the Registrar; - (3) If a document submitted for filing in accordance with sub-rule (2) (b) is received at the Registry when the Registry is closed, the document is deemed to be filed as soon as the Registry is next open. - (4) Where a fee is to be paid upon the filing of a document, the Registrar may accept the document for filing upon an undertaking to pay the fee